AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 ---------------------------

 |SPARK| supports the parts of the real-time systems annex that comply with the
-Ravenscar profile (see Ada RM D.13).
-See section :ref:`tasks-and-synchronization`.
+Ravenscar profile (see Ada RM D.13) or the Extended Ravenscar profile (see docs.adacore.com/gnathie_ug-docs/html/gnathie_ug/gnathie_ug/the_predefined_profiles.html#the-extended-ravenscar-profiles).
+See section
+:ref:`tasks-and-synchronization`.

 Distributed Systems (Annex E)